Carmen Sandiego (TV series)

-Carmen Sandiego is an animated action-adventure television series with educational elements, based on the media franchise of the same name created by Broderbund.
-The series is produced by Houghton Mifflin Harcourt with WildBrain serving as the production company, and contains a "serialized look at Carmen's backstory that is told from her perspective".
-Serving as an origin story for the fictional thieving villain of the same name, it is the fourth Carmen Sandiego television show after the PBS game shows Where in the World is Carmen Sandiego? and Where in Time is Carmen Sandiego?, and the Fox animated series Where on Earth is Carmen Sandiego?; it is also the first Carmen Sandiego related show since the end of Where on Earth is Carmen Sandiego in 1999.
+Carmen Sandiego is an animated television series based on the media franchise by Broderbund.
+It is the fourth series in the franchise following the PBS game shows Where in the World Is Carmen Sandiego?
+(1991–1995) and Where in Time Is Carmen Sandiego?
+(1996–1997), and the Fox Kids animated series Where on Earth Is Carmen Sandiego?
+(1994–1999).

-Serving as WildBrain's second reboot of an animated DIC Entertainment series, the series sees many characters drawn from the franchise's 35-year history: Carmen Sandiego herself who debuted in the original World video game; The Chief who took her current form in the World game show; Player, Zack, and Ivy who were featured in the Earth animated series, Chase Devineaux who debuted in Word Detective, and Julia Argent who was featured in Treasures of Knowledge.
+Produced by Houghton Mifflin Harcourt and WildBrain, the series presents a "serialized look at Carmen's backstory that is told from her perspective", and features many characters drawn from the franchise's 35-year history: Carmen herself, who debuted in the original World video game; The Chief, who took her current form in the World game show; Player, Zack, and Ivy from the Earth animated series; Chase Devineaux from the video game Word Detective and Julia Argent from the video game Treasures of Knowledge.

 The first season was released on January 18, 2019, on Netflix.
 A second season was released on October 1, 2019.
-A third season announced on April 24, 2020 and was released on October 1.
+A third season was announced on April 24, 2020, and was released on October 1.
 A fourth and final season was announced on October 2, 2020, and was released on January 15, 2021.
+In September 2024, it was announced that a puzzle-adventure game which visually resembles and takes "plot cues" from the series would be released in the first quarter of 2025.